 Cost: Base level of NMW for 25+ - currently £8.21ph rising to £8.72 from 1/4/2020.
 We recommend a higher rate of pay for postgraduate students or undergraduates studying within departments developing specialised skills (e.g. Electronic Engineering).
 This rate is subject to employer's on costs (NI, Holiday pay and a contribution to the People's Pension), to be paid by the employer.

 Student level of study/skill: undergraduates and postgraduates are eligible to apply, however due to course commitments throughout the summer, postgraduate interns are limited to part-time hours during this time.

 Funding: we have a number of subsidies available for SMEs.
 See the Funding for SMEs tab for more information.

-Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs with final year students and graduate interns.
+Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs with current students and graduate interns.
 The programme is open to organisations registered in the UK with fewer than 250 employees, which have an annual turnover of up to £50 million.

 For the academic year 2019-20, we are delighted to offer SMEs the opportunity to engage the skills of a current student, finalist or graduate at the University of York, on a full/part time basis between June - September 2020 only.

 We are able to contribute up to a maximum of £1260 towards the cost of the SME paying the intern a minimum of £9.00 per hour.
 This rate is subject to employer's on costs (NI, Holiday pay and a contribution to the People's Pension), to be paid by the SME.

 All projects must run for a minimum of 4 weeks.
 The maximum project period that the funding covers is 8 weeks.
 Funding is applied at 50% of the total cost of the project (excluding employer on costs)